Alexplayrus2/replit-bash-emulator/README.md

 # installation
 simply drag and drop the files into a bash repl
 # features
-firefox as the browser, wine (you can run windows app), fast speed
+firefox as the browser, wine (you can run windows apps), fast speed